Novel correlated ${{{D}^{0}}{\overline{{D}}{}^{0}}}$ systems for ${c/b}$ physics and tests of ${T/CPT}$: Tests of (CP)T violation with C = +1 D0 anti-D0 systems

 \section{\boldmath Tests of \texorpdfstring{$(CP)T$}{(CP)T} violation with \texorpdfstring{$C = +1$ $\DDbSys$}{C = +1 D0 anti-D0} systems}

 In addition to the possibility of adding data to existing charm quantum-correlated analyses, the possibility to also perform tests of $CP(T)$ and time-reversal ($T$) conservation with $C = +1$ $\DDbSys$ systems is proposed here.
 A reconstructibility advantage in the required final states gives $C = +1$ $\DDbSys$ systems the potential to provide the first experimental constraints on time-reversal violation in the charm system.
-The same reconstructibility advantage extends to tests of $CPT$ conservation in the charm system; here considerable theoretical work on how to study $CPT$ in charm has been performed~\cite{Colladay:1995qb,Kostelecky:1994rn,Kostelecky:2001ff,Shi:2011aa,Shi:2013lua,Huang:2013iaa,Roberts:2017tmo,Edwards:2019lfb}, and experimental constraints on $CPT$ conservation in the charm system have been obtained~\cite{Link:2002fg}.
+The same reconstructibility advantage extends to tests of $CPT$ conservation in the charm system --- here considerable theoretical work on what may manifest $CPT$ violation in charm (e.g. SM-extension, quantum-gravity models) and how to study it has been performed~\cite{Colladay:1995qb,Kostelecky:1994rn,Kostelecky:2001ff,Bernabeu:2003ym,Bernabeu:2006av,Shi:2011aa,Shi:2013lua,Huang:2013iaa,Roberts:2017tmo,Edwards:2019lfb}; experimental constraints on $CPT$ conservation in the charm system have been obtained~\cite{Link:2002fg}.

 $CP$ violation has been found to be small in the charm system~\cite{Aaij:2019kcg}, but it is unclear if the amount found is entirely due to Standard Model processes; unexpected deviations from the expectation of small $CP$ violation could be a sign of new physics.
+The $CPT$ theorem~\cite{Blum:2022eol} requires conservation of the combined $CP$ and $T$ symmetries.
+If a test of $T$ symmetry is performed and $T$ violation is observed to be different than $CP$ violation in the charm system, it would be a clear indication of physics beyond the Standard Model; perhaps it would mean that $T$ violation in the charm system arises from different mechanisms than $CP$ violation in the charm system~\cite{Bevan:2013rpr}.
 New physics can enter these decays through quantum loops, as they do in the beauty system.
 It is possible to search for $CPT$, $CP$, and $T$ violation in entangled charm systems, by using a similar method to that used to make the first observation of time-reversal violation in the beauty quark system~\cite{Lees:2012uka, Bernabeu:2012ab}.